exgalcos/exgalcos.github.io/about.md

 *Choi, S. and Park, J. (2014).
 Plug-in tests for non-equivalence of means of independent normal populations, _Biometrical Journal_, 56, 1016-1034.

 Park, J., Sinha, B.K. and Shah, A. (2013).
 Testing Interval Hypotheses for Scale Parameters in Gamma Distributions, _Statistics and Probability Letters_, 83, 2172-2178.

+Park, J. and *Ayyala, D.N.
+(2013).
+A test for the mean vector in large dimension and small sample, _Journal of Statistical Planning and Inference_, 143, 929-943.

 Park, J. and Park, D. (2012).
 Testing the equality of a large number of normal population means, _Computational Statistics and Data Analysis_, 46, 1131-1149.